"Brevity is the soul of wit" - Hamlet

 (in development, funding pending)

-Longline: reality and the virtual blur as a successful new media artist prepares to meet an unexpected guest at the most ambitious installation of his career yet.
+Logline: reality and the virtual blur as an artist prepares to meet an unexpected guest at the most ambitious installation of his career yet.